ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* explain what technology and tools the service has bought, built and uses for the alpha and why they have chosen them
+* Explain what technology and tools the service has bought, built and uses for the alpha and why they have chosen them
-* explain how they are avoiding lock in, how their contracts are suitably flexible and how they are delivering value for money
+* Explain how they are avoiding lock in, how their contracts are suitably flexible and how they are delivering value for money
-* explain what procurement vehicles they have used and why
+* Explain what procurement vehicles they have used and why
-* explain what changes they are planning to make
+* Explain what changes they are planning to make

 ### 15